leotac/joypy/README.md

 Joyplots are stacked, partially overlapping density plots, simple as that.
 They are a nice way to plot data to visually compare distributions, especially those that change across one dimension (e.g., over time).
 Though hardly a new technique, they have become very popular lately thanks to the R package [ggjoy](https://github.com/clauswilke/ggjoy)
-(which is clearly much better developed/maintained than this one, so I suggest you to use that if you can use R and ggplot.)
+(which is clearly much better developed/maintained than this one -- and I strongly suggest you to use that if you can use R and ggplot.)

 Why are they called joyplots?
 ---